Schr\"odinger's cat meets Occam's razor: Conclusion

+Klaas Landsman recently won the most prestigious Netherlands national science prize and accompanying research grant.
+The media announced that he was going to solve the measurement problem.
+I'm not up to date with the progress he already made since 1995, but I do believe he has a very good chance of getting that done before the prize money is used up and I wish him all possible good luck in that endeavour.

 The hope of cosmologists is to develop a theory in which time and space itself should also ``emerge'' from a quantum theory of the universe.
-It seems to us that one should first have a firm understanding of how quantum theory does allow a classical world at all, with pre-existing notions of time and space, before embarking on this project.
+It seems to me that one should first have a firm understanding of how quantum theory does allow a classical world at all, with pre-existing notions of time and space, before embarking on this project.
+A similar remark can be made about the issues of reconciling relativity and quantum theory.
+In my opinion, theoretical physicists need to take causality seriously, and to take irreducible or intrinsic randomness seriously.
+These concepts need to be put into the ground level of physics.
+For Einstein, space and time were exchangeable, and the universe operated according to deterministic laws.
+For many physicists, the arrow of time is an emergent phenomenon.
+Could it be that these ideas are wrong?